SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryIntroduction.md

 Refer to [Examples](xref:ClassLibraryExamples) for some example use cases.

+> [!NOTE]
-If you're interested in adding or changing the Base Class Library please see [ClassLibraryDevelopment](xref:ClassLibraryDevelopment)
+> If you are a Skyline employee and you are interested in adding or changing the base class library, see [ClassLibraryDevelopment](xref:ClassLibraryDevelopment).